musichien/kairos/PROJECT_OVERVIEW.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU General Public License v2.0 (GPLv2)** - a strong copyleft license that ensures all derivative works remain free and open source.
+See the [LICENSE](LICENSE) file for complete terms and conditions.

+**Key GPLv2 Requirements:**
+- **Freedom to Use**: You can use the software for any purpose
+- **Freedom to Study**: You can examine how the software works
+- **Freedom to Share**: You can redistribute copies
+- **Freedom to Modify**: You can modify and improve the software
+- **Copyleft Protection**: Any derivative works must also be licensed under GPLv2

 ## 🙏 Acknowledgments